Karma (Call of Duty player): Seattle Surge

 On June 3, 2020, Seattle Surge announced that Damon "Karma" Barlow had retired from competitive Call of Duty.
 Karma explained that he no longer enjoyed the game, specifically Modern Warfare, and thought his team could do better without him as he was "pretty bad."

+Coaching career

+Damon "Karma" Barlow rejoined OpTic Texas as head coach in May 2023, ahead of Major 5 in the Call of Duty League season.
+Karma replaced then Head Coach Raymond "Rambo Ray" Lussier.
+Under Karma's leadership, OpTic Texas has won the Call of Duty League Championship in the 2024 & 2025.